carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ## Finding gene families

 In the previous episode, we annotated all of our genomes, so now we know the genes that each individual genome has.
 To build a pangenome we need to figure out which genes to compare between genomes.
-For this, we need to build **gene families**, which are groups of homologous genes.
+For this, we need to build **gene families**, which are groups of homologous genes (i.e. genes with a common ancestor).
+Homology between genes is found through sequence similarity, and sequence similarity is measured by aligning the sequences and measuring the percentage of identity.
-To decide which genes are homologous we need to measure the sequence similarity between them.

 > ## Pizza pangenomics
 > Do mozzarella cheese and parmesan cheese go in the same family?
 >
-> > ## Solution
-> >
+> If two genes of different species come from a gene in an ancestral species, they are **orthologs**.
+And if a gene
+> duplicates within a species, the two resulting genes are **paralogs**.
+Depending on your research questions you may want to have the
+> paralogs separated into different families or in the same family with duplications.
+> Paralogs tend to have a higher percentage of identity than orthologs, so if you want to separate the paralogs you can use an algorithm
+> that makes the families using an identity threshold and set a high threshold.
-> {: .solution}
+>
+> Since you want to offer the most variety of ingredients in your pizza restaurant it may be a better idea to separate the mozzarella
+> cheese and the parmesan cheese into different families, instead of having only one family of just _cheese_.
 {: .discussion}

-and obtained the annotations in different formats, like GFF, GBK and FASTA.
-Now we want to understand how to go from annotations to a pangenome, so we will use a reduced version of the annotations to make a pangenome step by step.

-To make a pangenome, first we need to know how similar are our sequences from each other, we will do this by aligning each of our sequences to all the rest with Protein [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-Then we need to use these results to cluster the sequences into gene families.

-Later on in the lesson
-we will repeat these steps but in an automated way with pangenomics software using the complete genomes.
+In this episode, we will demonstrate how we measure the similarity of genes using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and use an algorithm to group the genes into gene families.
+This is usually done by software that automates these steps, but we will do it step by step with a reduced version of four of our genomes to understand how this process works.
+Later on in the lesson, we will repeat these steps but in an automated way with pangenomics software using the complete genomes.

 ## Aligning the protein sequences to each other with BLASTp

-To be able to do a pangenome "by hand" we will use only some of the protein sequences for these four genomes A909, 2603V, NEM316 and 515.
+To do our small pangenome "by hand" we will use only some of the protein sequences for these four genomes A909, 2603V, NEM316, and 515.
 In the folder `data/annotated_mini` you have the 4 reduced genomes in amino acid FASTA format.
 ~~~
 $ cd ~/pan_workshop/data/annotated_mini/